-Action Document or form Responsible person Identification of difficulty and EYFS Wheel EYFS key worker initial information gathering School Monitoring Sheet Class teacher Group intervention Class teacher (in consultation with SENCO).
+Action Document or form Responsible person Identification of difficulty and EYFS Wheel EYFS key worker initial information gathering School Monitoring Sheet Class teacher Group intervention Conditioning Check Class teacher (in consultation with SENCO).
 Individual intervention Class teacher (in consultation with SENCO).
-Intervention review of progress Person (e.g. teaching assistant) leading the intervention, with the support of the class teacher SEND referral SEND referral Teacher to complete with SENCO Request for funding Top-up request to LA Teacher to complete with SENCO Multi agency review and plan Early Help Assessment Named lead person Request for longer term support from LA to supplement interventions school is able to offer Education Health Care Plan request to LA Named lead person e.g. SENCO Protocols for keep Half termly summary of class ing records Inclusion Register - this is used Class teacher monitoring and interventions to inform the School Census on SEN data for the Local Authority Half termly whole school summary of monitoring, internal interventions, external interventions referrals and other actions SENCO
+Intervention review of progress Person (e.g. teaching assistant) leading the intervention, with the support of the class teacher SEND referral SEND referral Teacher to complete with SENCO Request for funding STAR request to LA Teacher to complete with SENCO Multi agency review and plan Early Help Assessment Named lead person A statutory assessment should be undertaken where there is a significant educational need, for example when there is evidence that despite the help of external agencies and personalised support the difficulties remain or have not been remedied sufficiently.
+The SENCO will request a Consideration of Statutory Assessment (COSA) using a standard form.
+This may result in an EHCP - Education, Health and Care Plan.
+The SENDCo will request a Consideration of Statutory Assessment (COSA) using a standard form, Teacher and SENCO (reports from supporting agencies) Protocols for keeping records Half termly summary of class monitoring and interventions Inclusion Register - this is used to inform the School Census on SEN data for the Local Authority Class teacher Half termly whole school summary of monitoring, internal interventions, external interventions referrals and other actions SENCO